vistca/CaseMay2023/README.md

 2. Make sure you have installed the latest version of Python 3 (at least updated the last year)

 3. Make sure you have downloaded Python´s "requests" package.
-   * Can be done by opening your IDE of choice and go to the missing dependency and download it
+   * Can be done by opening your IDE of choice and go to the missing dependency and download, It is located in the WeatherRetriever.py file, the IDE will give you options of how to download

 4. Make sure you are connected to the internet